 There will be a Blackboard site available for this course.
 Students will be enrolled at least one week before the start of classes.

-The literature for each seminar meeting will be provided digitally.
+There is no course reader for this class.
+The literature for each seminar and tutorial meeting will be provided digitally.
 Students are required to print the literature themselves and bring to class.
-The following texts are useful as general introductions to the subject of development:
+The following texts are useful as general introductions to the subject of politics and development of Africa:

 Moss, Todd (2018), “African Development: Making Sense of the Issues and Actors”.
 Lynne Rienner Publishers.

 Englebert, Pierre and Kevin C. Dunn (2014), “Inside African Politics.”
 Lynne Rienner Publishers.